awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 }
 ```

-Each signed URL in which you use this policy includes a base URL that identifies a specific object, for example:
+Each signed URL in which you use this policy includes a base URL that identifies a specific file, for example:

 `http://d111111abcdef8.cloudfront.net/training/orientation.pdf`

-### Example Policy Statement: Accessing All Objects Associated with a Key Pair ID from One IP Address<a name="private-content-custom-policy-statement-example-one-ip"></a>
+### Example Policy Statement: Accessing All Files Associated with a Key Pair ID from One IP Address<a name="private-content-custom-policy-statement-example-one-ip"></a>

-The following sample custom policy allows you to create signed URLs for any object associated with any distribution, as indicated by the \* wildcard character in the `Resource` parameter\.
-The user must use the IP address `192.0.2.10/32`\. \(The value `192.0.2.10/32` in CIDR notation refers to a single IP address, `192.0.2.10`\.\) The objects are available only from January 1, 2013 10:00 am UTC until January 2, 2013 10:00 am UTC:
+The following sample custom policy allows you to create signed URLs for any file associated with any distribution, as indicated by the \* wildcard character in the `Resource` parameter\.
+The user must use the IP address `192.0.2.10/32`\. \(The value `192.0.2.10/32` in CIDR notation refers to a single IP address, `192.0.2.10`\.\) The files are available only from January 1, 2013 10:00 am UTC until January 2, 2013 10:00 am UTC:

 ```
 {